isaacmg/fb_scraper/readme.md

 ### Update we have switched to using a DB for recording information.
 Please see documentation for revised instructions.

 ### Docker
-We recomend you use our Docker images as it contains everything you need.
+We recommend you use our Docker images as it contains everything you need.
 For instructions on how to use our Dockerfile please see the [wiki page](https://github.com/isaacmg/fb_scraper/wiki/Docker-Image).
 Our Dockerfile is tested regularly on Codefresh so you can easily see if the build is passing above.

 ### Running Locally